amsheth/Image_to_COE/README.md

 # Image_to_COE

 Generates SystemVerilog modules that can be used to convert it and use an COE file.
+## Guys Please read the entire Readme including FAQ's and some Notes/Recommendations to make sure you understand what to do.

 Credit to @https://github.com/iandailis for allowing me to modify his code to create a COE file.